Variance modifiers limitations

 cannot have the in

-modifier because then it wouldn't allow returning elements.
-Still, for a single parameter type, we can make its type contravariant (in
+instead of the actual element type.
+Still, for a single parameter type we can make its type contravariant (in

 , we can use get